bahmutov/slides-now/README.md

 [slides-now-footer]: "My talk"
 [slides-now-font-family]: "Arial"
 [slides-now-font-size]: "26pt"
-// presentation should last 10 seconds
+// presentation should last 2 minutes
-[slides-now-timer]: "10"
+[slides-now-timer]: "2"
 ```

 The options should be at the end of the document.